Your organization strategy will determine your level of success.

 You don’t have to be organized by nature – you just have to have a strategy or system that works for you.

 These are some of the ways I stay organized.
-This is not to say this exact system will work for you.
+Not to say this same system will work for you.
 You have to spend some time finding your groove.
 Learn what helps keep you on track, where you struggle and how you can adjust or hand it off as needed.

 I use Google Calendar for my appointments and reminders.
 My day-to-day appointments will get jotted into my planner along with my daily top three.

 This one might cause a strong visceral reaction in you.
 I clear out my email almost daily.
-This is one I do not like to get behind on.
-Once I do, it’s over the war is lost.
+Email I do not like to get behind on.
+Once I do, it’s over; I’ve lost the war.

-First, work-related emails.
+First, let’s address work-related emails.
 I use Outlook.
-I like Outlook because I can flag emails, schedule reminders, and I can organize emails in a way that things are less likely to slip through the cracks.
+I like Outlook because I can flag emails, schedule reminders and organize emails, so things are less likely to slip through the cracks.

 - Flags to remind me that I have a task in the email.